MediaPlatform Knowledge Management Interview: The Value of Video In Knowledge Management

-Last week I had the pleasure of addressing a large audience via webcast on the topic of knowledge management and the power of video to capture knowledge.
+Last week I had the pleasure of addressing a large audience via webcast for a MediaPlatform knowledge management interview on the power of video to capture and share knowledge.
 During the presentation, I was asked a number of questions, which I addressed verbally at the end of the session.
 Here are the answers to those questions, and a few we didn’t have time to answer live.

 How can people differentiate between up to date knowledge and obsolete knowledge?